knative/docs/blog/docs/articles/demystifying-activator-on-path.md

   "address": ":8080"
 ```

-The autoscaler enters panic mode since we don't have enough capacity, EBS is 10*0 -1 -10 = -11
+The autoscaler enters panic mode since we don't have enough capacity, EBC is 10*0 -1 -10 = -11
 ```
   ...
   "timestamp": "2023-10-10T15:32:56.178920551Z",